miklevin/MikeLev.in/_posts/2023-08-08-bram-moolenaar-s-death-is-a-kick-in-the-pants-for-mykoz-ai-project.md

 headline: "MyKoz.AI: A Journey of Self-Reinvention and Embracing Linux, Python, vim & git"
 description: "I'm a fan of the tools I use, and the toolmakers who make them.
 I'm a fan of Linux, Python, vim & git, and I'm deeply moved by Bram Moolenaar's death.
 I'm on a journey to the Noosphere, and MyKoz.AI is my Noosphere endeavor.
 I'm doing this by adding a Linux subsystem serving JupyterLab to existing Windows 10 or 11 desktops, optionally starting fresh with a 'Reset this PC' approach.
 I'm packaging it to be appealing to the masses: a path for those determined to master tools for life on a continuous journey of self-improvement."
 keywords: RIP, Bram Moolenaar, Vim, NeoVim, vi, Amiga, Fred Fish Disk, Linux, Python, git, Bill Joy, Sun Microsystems, Berkeley Unix, Vint Cerf, Tim Berners-Lee, LPvg, Levinux, PuTTY, WSL, NT, Windows 10, Windows 11, Mac, Hypervisor, Intel processor, Jekyll, Google Pages, DNS, https, Cloudflare, CSS, git repo,
-categories: levinux, jekyll, git, mac, python, vim, microsoft, wsl, amiga, linux, vi, lpvg
+categories: git, lpvg, vim, levinux, vi, microsoft, linux, python, mac, wsl, amiga, jekyll
 permalink: /blog/bram-moolenaar-s-death-is-a-kick-in-the-pants-for-mykoz-ai-project/
 layout: post
 group: blog